 The petitioner shall submit the complaint in writing to the Chair of the SACPT.
-The function of the committee in all such cases is to first exercise informal vetting processes to attempt to effect a resolution that makes a formal recommendation to the President for action unnecessary.
-In cases where such an informal resolution is not obtained, the committee will exercise formal processes of investigation, including affording to the petitioner an opportunity to appear before the SACPT.
+The function of the committee in all such cases is to first exercise informal vetting processes to attempt to effect an adjustment a resolution that makes a formal recommendation to the President for action unnecessary, and, i In cases of failure where such an informal resolution is not obtained, the committee will exercise formal processes of investigation, including affording to the petitioner an opportunity to appear before the SACPT.
 With copy to the petitioner, the SACPT will submit to the President its analysis of the alleged violations and will recommend to the President what commensurate remedial action, if any, ought to be taken.
-The President, or upon the President's delegation the Provost, shall notify the petitioning faculty employee and the SACPT in writing of the decision.
+The President, or upon the President's delegation the Provost, will decide whether to take the recommended action, to take other action, or to take no action, and shall notify the petitioning faculty employee and the SACPT in writing of the decision.

-3. Interpretation of Policies.
-The SACPT may, upon request, advise individual faculty members, the President, the Provost or educational unit chief administrative officers on the interpretation of University regulations on faculty appointment, reappointment, promotion, tenure, privilege and academic freedom, with copies of the interpretation being sent to the University Senate Council, the President, the Provost and as applicable, the chair of the department, and the dean.

-- 4. Issues of Privilege as Scholars.
-The SACPT also may consider allegations by faculty members who believe that their privilege as scholars has been abridged or abused.
-Faculty members should address statements to the chair of the SACPT setting forth in detail the reasons why they believe their privilege has been abridged or abused.
-The SACPT will review the statement and determine whether conditions warrant further investigation.
-Upon investigation the SACPT will make recommendations to the faculty member and file a copy with the President and the Provost.
-Recommendations may be made also to the President with a copy sent to the faculty member and Provost. - 5.
-Recommendations on Policies.
-The SACPT is also charged with making a continuing study of regulations on faculty appointment, reappointment, promotion, tenure, privilege and academic freedom, making recommendations to the University Senate. - 6.
-Reports and Records.
-At the end of each academic year the SACPT will provide to the Senate Council a generalized report of the issues and resolutions of the cases filed with it that year, including any consequent recommendations of the SACPT for action by the Senate or Senate Council.
-At the conclusion of the committee's disposition of each case, or collectively at the end of the academic year, for purposes of records retention, the Chair of the committee shall forward to the University President's Office the case documents filed to the committee, any other official evidentiary documents generated by the committee, and the record of the committee's disposition of the case if the latter has not already been submitted to the President. - 1.4.4.3 University Senate Hearing Panel (Privilege and Tenure) (USHP) The University Senate Hearing Panel consisting of fifteen (15) members shall be appointed for staggered three-year terms by the President from a list of nominees recommended by the Senate Council.
+- 23. Interpretation of Policies.
+The Committee SACPT may, upon request, advise individual staff faculty members, the President, the Provost or educational unit chief administrative officers on the interpretation of University privilege and tenure regulations on faculty appointment, reappointment, promotion, tenure, privilege and academic freedom, with copies of the interpretation being sent to the University Senate Council, the President, the Provost and as applicable, the chair of the Department, and the Defan, and the President. - 34.
+Issues of Privilege as Scholars.
+The Committee SACPT also may consider allegations of by faculty members who believe that their privilege as scholars has been abridged or abused.
+Faculty members should address statements to the chair of the Committee SACPT setting forth in detail the reasons why they believe their privilege has been abridged or abused.
+The Committee SACPT will review the statement and determine whether conditions warrant further investigation.
+Upon investigation the Committee SACPT will make recommendations to the faculty member and file a copy with the President and the Provost.
+Recommendations may be made also to the President with a copy sent to the faculty members-and Provost. - Recommendations on Policies.
+The Committee SACPT is also charged with making a continuing study of privilege and tenure-regulations on faculty appointment, reappointment, promotion, tenure, privilege and academic freedom, making recommendations to the University Senate. - Senate Council a generalized report of the issues and resolutions of the cases filed with it that year, including any consequent recommendations of the SACPT for action by the Senate or Senate Council.
+At the conclusion of the committee's disposition of each case, or collectively at the end of the academic year, for purposes of records retention, the Chair of the committee shall forward to the University President's Office the case documents filed to the committee, any other official evidentiary documents generated by the committee, and the record of the committee's disposition of the case if the latter has not already been submitted to the President.

+1.4.4.3 University Senate Hearing Panel (Privilege and Tenure) (USHP) A The University Senate Hearing Panel consisting of fifteen (15) members shall be appointed for staggered three-year terms by the President from a list of nominees recommended by the Senate Council.
 From this panel an ad hoc Hearing Committee shall be chosen to hear a case arising from

-- dismissal of a faculty member with continuous tenure or - dismissal of a non-tenured faculty member before the end of that person's specified term of appointment, or - allegation of the violation of the academic freedom of a non-tenured faculty member or of an administrator.
+- dismissal of a faculty member with continuous tenure or - - dismissal of a non-tenured faculty member before the end of that person's specified term of appointment, or - of one arising from allegation of the violation of the academic freedom of a non-tenured faculty member or of an administrator.